varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 The first Varnish Design notes
 ------------------------------

-This file are notes taken during a meeting in Oslo on 2nd feb 2006, which in essence consisted of Anders Berg cursing Squid for a couple of hours.
+This file are notes taken during a meeting in Oslo on 2nd Feb 2006, which in essence consisted of Anders Berg cursing Squid for a couple of hours.